Tennessee Williams, Mississippi Playwright

 Tennessee Williams (1911-1983) is a playwright whose intense dramatic plays cast a distinct lens of social commentary on the historically dominant culture within the South.
 His portrayals of archetypal characters and the nuanced plotlines resulting from their complex blend of steely strengths and vulnerabilities provided an enlightening view to audiences far beyond the region over the past 75 years.

-One of his most enduring plays, which became a classic movie starring Elizabeth Taylor and Paul Newman, is Cat on a Hot Tin Roof, though The Glass Menagerie is also very popular.
-Read about those and others here: thoughtco.com.
+One of his most enduring plays, which became a classic movie starring Elizabeth Taylor and Paul Newman, is Cat on a Hot Tin Roof, though The Glass Menagerie is also extremely popular.
+Read about those and other major works here: thoughtco.com.

-The Tennessee Williams House is the sixth stop on our Mississippi Trail, and the Clark House is the eighth.
+The Tennessee Williams House is the sixth stop on our Mississippi Author Adventures Trail and the Clark House is the eighth.